Approach to optimal quantum transport via states over time

 \begin{proof}

 We have seen in the proof of \cref{prop:diagonalLowerBound} that for every admissible channel there is an associated stochastic map and that for each stochastic map with an associated channel there is a channel that makes \cref{eq:pinchingBound} tight.
 Therefore the problem is equivalent to the following optimisation over classical stochastic maps: such that $q_j=\sum_i p(j|i)p_i$.
 Note that only the diagonal terms of the classical stochastic map contribute to the cost and we want to maximise them.
-This is equivalent to the well known problem of writing the total variation distance as a classical optimal transport problem \cite{villani08}.
-The maximum value of $0\leq p(i|i)\leq 1$ subject to $q_i=\sum_j p(i|j)p_j\geq p(i|i)p_i$, is $p(i|i)=\frac{q_i}{p_i}\leq1$ if $p_i\geq q_i$ and $p(i|i)=1$ if $p_i<q_i$, or more succintly $p(i|i)=\min\{1,\frac{q_i}{p_i}\}$.
-This will maximise the amount of weight the map leaves in place.
-When $p(i|i)<1$ the transport plan $p(j|i)$ can be completed by distributing the remaining weight among $j\neq i$ arbitrarily such that the map is admissible, as these weights do not contribute to the cost.
-Hence the proof is finished. \end{proof}
+This is equivalent to the well known problem of writing the total variation distance as a classical optimal transport problem (see \cite[Section~6]{villani08}, also \cite[Example~4.14]{vanHandel16} for a detailed explanation of the total variation distance as a classical transport problem).
+We succintly give the solution to this problem for completion.